Finance Transformation Best Practices for Creating Value and Reducing Costs

 A successful finance transformation empowers team members and reduces reliance on manual, outdated and low-value processes.
 Helping hundreds of customers over the years has shown us seven steps for full finance business transformation:

-1. Integrate your ERP and EPM systems for scale in transaction processing and budgeting.
+1. Integrate your ERP and FPM systems for scale in transaction processing and budgeting.

-Creating efficiency in transaction processing and reporting means standardizing your enterprise resource planning (ERP) and enterprise performance management (EPM) systems.
+Creating efficiency in transaction processing and reporting means standardizing your enterprise resource planning (ERP) and financial performance management (FPM) systems.

 2. Reduce reliance on spreadsheets for financial planning and reporting processes.